Luang Namtha

-Luang Namtha (Luang Nam Tha) (Lao: ມ. ຫລວງນໍ້າທາ) is a district as well as the capital of Luang Namtha Province in northern Laos.
+Luang Namtha (Luang Nam Tha) (Lao: ມ. ຫລວງນໍ້າທາ) is a district and the capital of Luang Namtha Province in northern Laos.
 The city lies on the Tha River (Nam Tha).

-Luang Namtha is a popular tourist destination, and a base for treks, biking to the surrounding hill tribe villages.
 The Luang Namtha Museum is in the town.

 History

+Luang Namtha was previously named Muang Luang Phukha.

 From January through May 1962, troops from the Royal Lao Army (RLA) fought the Pathet Lao and People's Army of Vietnam in the Battle of Luang Namtha.
 The battle ended with the RLA's headlong retreat southward 150 kilometers across the Mekong River.